Ride from turreted Carcassonne to the beaches of the Mediterranean, following the fantastic engineering, villages and tow paths of the Canal du Midi.

-|2 Nights Château de Siran in Siran||www.chateau-de-siran.com|
+|1 Night Château de Siran in Siran||www.chateau-de-siran.com|

-|1 Night L'Hotel Particulier in Beziers||www.hotelparticulierbeziers.com|
+|1 Night Hotel Particulier in Beziers||www.hotelparticulierbeziers.com|

-|1 Night Le Grand Hotel in Sete||www.legrandhotelsete.com|
+|1 Night Hotel de Paris in Sete||www.hoteldeparis-sete.com/en|

 It is hard to believe that Carcassonne is real, when you first approach it from afar.
 The ancient city, (a settlement here from as far back as 3500 BC), sits majestically high, and is ringed completely by its castle-like ramparts.
 The city and its fortifications were rated as a UNESCO World Heritage site in 1997.
 You'll soak up the view from your hotel, located by the medieval walls.
 You will have time to relax and read your package of trip information by the swimming pool, before wandering in to explore the cobblestoned streets.

-After your bike fitting this morning, you have a relaxing, easy ride , as it leaves Carcassonne and follows the roads and bike paths along the Canal (flat!).
+After your bike fitting this morning, you have a relaxing, easy ride , as the route leaves Carcassonne and follows the roads and bike paths along the Canal (flat!).
 Your route takes you through a mix of villages with odd names, stemming from the regional language, which for centuries was not French, but the local "Occitan": Marseillette, Puichéric (with its 13th century church and annual pig festival) and La Redorte.
-You pass a first feat of canal engineering as well, the bridge of Orbiel, taking the canal over the Orbiel River!
-At the end of the day leave the canal bike path to ride through the tiny roads and villages of the picturesque Minervois vineyards – perhaps stop for a wine tasting, as your ride is almost finished...
-Your goal is the beautiful Chateau de Siran, in the heart of the village of the same name.
-Dinner at you hotel. (please note, the CLASSIC itinerary stays in the lovely port village of Homps on the canal for tonight and tomorrow night).
+You pass a first feat of canal engineering as well, the bridge of Orbiel, passing the canal right over the Orbiel River!
+At the end of the day leave the canal bike path to ride through the tiny roads and villages of the picturesque vineyards – perhaps stop for a wine tasting, as your ride is almost finished...
+Your goal is a small village in the heart of vineyard territory, built around the region’s traditional curved central street, which are a vestige of the protective ramparts during a more tumultuous era. (*please note the CLASSIC itinerary stays in nearby Conilhac-Corbieres)

-The first half of today's ride is on small roads passing through several picturesque towns and villages such as Argeliers and Quarante, before returning to the canal path in Capestang.
-Be sure to stop and admire the “Tunnel de Malpas" which allowed barges to continue their route passing along its 165 metres of tunneled underground vaulting.
-No one believed that the canal's engineer, Pierre-Paul Riquet, could complete this feat, and in fact the King even ordered that he stop, and deviate the canal's route.
-He feigned obedience, but completed the tunnel in secrecy, unveiling it only after his project was done.
-Enjoy two other feats of canal engineering: the Fonserannes locks, and the Orb Aqueduct (in effect a bridge, carrying the waters - and traffic - of the Canal du Midi over the Orb River).
-At the end of the day, you arrive in Beziers.
-After settling in to your lovely hotel, take some time to explore – we provide a small walking tour to help. (please note the CLASSIC itinerary stays in Villeneuve-les-Beziers this evening just past Beziers).
+Leaving Narbonne this morning you follow the bike path of the Canal de la Robine, heading northwards to a bridge crossing the Aude River in Cuxac.
+You are aiming back to your old friend the Canal du Midi, which you’ll re-join in the small port and winemaking village of Capestang.
+As you approach Beziers, sure to stop and admire the “Tunnel de Malpas" which allowed barges to continue their route passing along its 165 metres of tunnelled underground vaulting.
+No one believed that the canal's engineer, Pierre-Paul Riquet, could complete this feat, and the King even ordered that he stop this part of the project and deviate the canal's route.
+He feigned obedience, but completed the tunnel in secrecy, unveiling it only after it was done.
+Enjoy two other wonders of canal engineering as you are almost in Beziers: the Fonserannes locks, and the Orb Aqueduct (in effect a bridge, carrying the waters - and traffic - of the Canal du Midi over the Orb River).
+Time to explore the old town centre.